 You will need to know ahead of time what kind of enema solution you will use to ensure you have all the necessary ingredients for your enema.
 For your first enema, a saltwater solution is best.
 Use 1tsp of pure sea salt per litre or quart of water.
 Salt water is preferable to plain water because salt water is more neutral to the body.
 When plain water is held in the colon for longer periods, it draws electrolytes from the body.
 Repeated use of plain water enemas may cause electrolyte depletion.
 Keep your enema solution as simple as possible in the beginning, and then, when you are more comfortable with the procedure, you can explore other effective enema solutions and herbal enemas.

 Make sure you use clean, filtered water in your enema.
 You do not want to introduce harmful bacteria or chlorine into your colon.

 If you are doing a few successive enemas, in your last enema you may want to include some acidophilus powder in the solution.
-This well keep the large intestine populated with the beneficial flora, and reduce the chance of over population of pathogenic organisms and candida.
+This will keep the large intestine populated with the beneficial flora and reduce the chance of overpopulation of pathogenic organisms and candida.

 When you become more experienced with enemas and want to try other solutions, refer to the page “7 natural enema solutions you can use at home”.